News archive

 • jamie 5 1536x1024

-Eagle-Eyed Girl: snapping nature at 9
+Eagle-Eyed Girl: Snapping Nature at 9

-Oct 16, 2024 | Comments Off on Eagle-Eyed Girl: snapping nature at 9
+Oct 16, 2024 | Comments Off on Eagle-Eyed Girl: Snapping Nature at 9

 Catching up with Jamie ‘Eagle-Eyed Girl’ Smart is like stepping into the wild with a guide who discovers nature for the very first time.
 At just 9 years old, this young Welsh prodigy has already racked up an impressive collection of photography awards.
 And she’s just getting started.
 Homeschooled by her parents, Jamie studies natural […]